anahitab/A-Deep-Learning-Model-to-predict-frames-from-Malmo-Env-in-real-time/docs/final.md

 3. **Capture screenshots.** We use a Malmo, to load the pregenerated map and capture screenshots from various positions, directions, and conditions.
 Run the Malmo agent `cameraperson.py`.
 Make sure you update the map path first.

 ### Approach for Biome Classification

+Before classifying our biomes, we had to choose what biomes that we want our AI to train.
+Within the game of Minecraft, there is a total of 63 distinct biomes: 38 in the Overworld, one in The Nether, and one in The End.

+Here is a table on all the possible biomes with their respective ID's that can possibly be used in our program:

+ID | Biome
+0 | 'Ocean'
+1 | 'Plains'
+129 | 'Sunflower Plains'
+2 | 'Desert'
+130 | 'Desert M'
+3 | 'Extreme Hills'
+131 | 'Extreme Hills M'
+4 | 'Forest'
+132 | 'Flower Forest'
+5 | 'Taiga'
+133 | 'Taiga M'
+6 | 'Swampland'
+134 | 'Swampland M'
+7 | 'River'
+8 | 'Hell'
+9 | 'The End (Sky)'
+10 | 'FrozenOcean'
+11 | 'FrozenRiver'
+12 | 'Ice Plains'
+140 | 'Ice Plains Spikes'
+13 | 'Ice Mountains'
+14 | 'MushroomIsland'
+15 | 'MushroomIslandShore'
+16 | 'Beach'
+17 | 'DesertHills'
+18 | 'ForestHills'
+19 | 'TaigaHills'
+20 | 'Extreme Hills Edge'
+21 | 'Jungle'
+149 | 'Jungle M'
+22 | 'JungleHills'
+23 | 'JungleEdge'
+151 | 'JungleEdge M'
+24 | 'Deep Ocean'
+25 | 'Stone Beach'
+26 | 'Cold Beach'
+27 | 'Birch Forest'
+155 | 'Birch Forest M'
+28 | 'Birch Forest Hills'
+156 | 'Birch Forest Hills M'
+29 | 'Roofed Forest'
+157 | 'Roofed Forest M'
+30 | 'Cold Taiga'
+158 | 'Cold Taiga M'
+31 | 'Cold Taiga Hills'
+32 | 'Mega Taiga'
+160 | 'Mega Spruce Taiga'
+33 | 'Mega Taiga Hills'
+161 | 'Redwood Taiga Hills M'
+34 | 'Extreme Hills+'
+162 | 'Extreme Hills+ M'
+35 | 'Savanna'
+163 | 'Savanna M'
+36 | 'Savanna Plateau'
+164 | 'Savanna Plateau M'
+37 | 'Mesa'
+165 | 'Mesa (Bryce)'
+38 | 'Mesa Plateau F'
+166 | 'Mesa Plateau F M'
+39 | 'Mesa Plateau'
+167 | 'Mesa Plateau M'

+Out of all of these biomes, these are the following biomes that we chose to train our AI:

+ID | Biome
+0 | 'Ocean'
+24 | 'Deep Ocean'
+16 | 'Beach'
+4 | 'Forest'
+18 | 'ForestHills'
+7 | 'River'
+6 | 'Swampland'
+1 | 'Plains'
+129 | 'Sunflower Plains'
+27 | 'Birch Forest'
+28 | 'Birch Forest Hills'
+155 | 'Birch Forest M'
+5 | 'Taiga'
+29 |  'Roofed Forest'
+132 | 'Flower Forest'
+3 | 'Extreme Hills'
+34 | 'Extreme Hills+'
+25 | 'Stone Beach'
+131 | 'Extreme Hills M'
+21 | 'Jungle'
+19 | 'TaigaHills'
+23 | 'JungleEdge'
+22 | 'JungleHills'
+22 | 'JungleHills'

+We selected these biomes becuase they are the most common biomes that we will see in the Overworld, which will be the primary location for testing.

 We used Deep Learning approach for the classification of the biomes from the Malmo environment.
 Deep learning does the excellent work of feature extraction from any Object/Image or even the text.
 There are many types of Neural Networks, but using a Convolutional Neural Network is so natural as they can be applied to whole image at a time.
 This means that they are good at extracting features at once.